 Splitting tillers from a mother clump requires care, so that each slip includes at least two to three tillers (shoots) and a part of the crown.
-After separation, the slips should be cut back to 20 cm (8'') length (Figure 1).
+After separation, the slips should be cut back to 20 cm (8") length (Figure 1).
 The resulting bare root slips can be dipped in various treatments, including rooting hormones, manure slurry (cow or horse tea), clay mud, or simple shallow water pools, until new roots appear.
-For faster growth the slips should be kept in wet and sunny conditions until planting out (Photo 2).
+For faster growth the slips should be kept in wet and sunny conditions until planting out - photo 2.

-Figure 1: How to split Vetiver slips
+Figure 1: How to split vetiver slips.

-3.2 Propagating Vetiver from plant parts
+3.2 Propagating vetiver from plant parts

-Three parts of the Vetiver plant are used for propagation (Photos 3 & 4):
+Three parts of the vetiver plant are used for propagation - photos 3 & 4:

-- Tillers or shoots
+- Tillers or shoots.

-- Crown (corm), the hard part of the plant between the shoots and the roots
+- Crown (corm), the hard part of the plant between the shoots and the roots.

 - Culms.

-Photo 2: Bare root slips ready for planting out (left); being dipped in clay mud or manure slurry (cow tea) (right)
+Photo 2: Bare root slips ready for planting out (left) and being dipped in clay mud or manure slurry sometimes known as "cow tea" (right).

 A culm is the stem or stalk of a grass.
-The Vetiver culm is solid, stiff, and hard; it has prominent nodes with lateral buds that can form roots and shoots when exposed to moist conditions.
+The vetiver culm is solid, stiff, and hard; it has prominent nodes with lateral buds that can form roots and shoots when exposed to moist conditions.
 Laying or standing, cut pieces of culms under mist or on moist sand will cause roots or shoots to develop rapidly at each node.
-Le Van Du, Agro-Forestry University, Ho Chi Minh City, developed the following four-step method of propagating Vetiver from cuttings:
+Le Van Du, Agro-Forestry University, Ho Chi Minh City, developed the following four-step method of propagating vetiver from cuttings:

-- Prepare of Vetiver cuttings - Spray the cuttings with a 10% water hyacinth solution

-Use plastic bags to cover the cuttings completely, and leave it alone for 24 hours, and

-• Dip clay mud or manure slurry, and plant in a good bed.
+- Prepare vetiver cuttings. - Spray the cuttings with a 10% water hyacinth solution. - Use plastic bags to cover the cuttings completely, and leave it alone for 24 hours. - Dip in clay mud or manure slurry, and plant in a good bed.

-3.2.1 Preparing Vetiver cuttings
+3.2.1 Preparing vetiver cutting

-Photo 3: Old tillers (left) and young tillers (right)
+Photo 3: Old tillers (left) and young tillers (right).